hashicorp/nomad/website/source/docs/agent/telemetry.html.md

     <td>Gauge</td>
     <td>
-        Gauge types report an absolute number at the end of the aggregation window
+        Gauge types report an absolute number at the end of the aggregation interval
     </td>
     <td>false</td>
   </tr>
   <tr>
     <td>Counter</td>
     <td>
-        Counts are incremented and flushed at the end of the aggregation window and then are reset to zero
+        Counts are incremented and flushed at the end of the aggregation interval and then are reset to zero
     </td>
     <td>true</td>
   </tr>